 Deliver Unit 1 in Semester 2 and Unit 2 in Semester 1 in the following year

-Deliver Unit 3 in Semester 2 and Unit 4 in Semester 1 the following year in the standard time frame
+Deliver Unit 3 in Semester 2 and Unit 4 in Semester 1 the following year in the standard timeframe

 Extended delivery

-If students require more than one semester to meet the outcomes of a VCE VM study or need to enrol in a unit part way through the semester, schools can apply to the VCAA for permission to deliver one or more VM studies over a period longer than a semester.
+If students require more than one semester to meet the outcomes of a VCE VM study or needs to enrol in a unit part way through the semester, schools can apply to the VCAA for permission to deliver one or more VM studies over a period longer than a semester.

 Extended delivery options include:

-• delivery of a unit over two semesters (a full academic year)
+- delivery of a unit over two semesters (a full academic year)

-• commencing delivery of a VCE VM unit during a semester and continuing delivery in the next semester, including over multiple calendar years.
+- commencing delivery of a VCE VM unit during a semester and continuing delivery in the next semester, including over multiple calendar years.

 Concurrent delivery

-Schools may deliver Units 1 and 2, or Units 3 and 4, of any VCE VM study concurrently across 2 semesters.
+Schools may deliver Units 1 and 2, or Units 3 and 4, of any VCE VM study concurrently across two semesters.
 Schools may develop a blended unit program, where some outcomes from Unit 2 are delivered in Semester 1 and some outcomes from Unit 1 in Semester 2.
 All outcomes from both units will need to be taught and assessed by the conclusion of the second semester following commencement.

 Schools do not need to apply for permission from the VCAA to deliver VCE VM Units 1 and 2 or 3 and 4 concurrently.